MARCEL LAJOS (LAJKO) BREUER, FAIA (1902-1981)

 1944 - The Long Beach Hospital Nurses Residence, Long Beach, Long Island NY.
 Breuer was not yet licensed in New York and formed an association with architect Serge Chermayeff.
 According to the Breuer records at Syracuse, the hospital client forced Breuer to work with an additional architect, Walter Katz, that the hospital had contracted with previously.
 No one was happy about it, and the project went unbuilt.
 Breuer resurrected the residence for the Ferry Cooperative Dormitory at Vassar.

-1946 - The Gilbert C. and Martha G. Tompkins House, 115 Lake Drive, Hewlett Harbor NY.
+1946 - The Gilbert C. and Martha G. Tompkins House, 115 Lake Drive, Hewlett NY.
 Commissioned 1945.
 Located on the golf course at the Seawane Harbor Club.
 B/W photos by Ezra Stoller/ESTO.
+Featured in Architectural Record, September 1947.
 Sold in 1965 to C. Rosengarten, who added an enclosed porch.
 Sold in 1973 to Paul J. and Rita G. O'Keefe.
 Sold in late 1987.
 A minor fire broke out January 12, 1993.
 The next day, another fire completely destroyed the house.
 A contemporary house, not by Breuer, was later built on the site.

 1946 - The Layng Martine House, Stamford CT.
 Was to be built near one of Breuer's properties.
-Unbuilt, according to his son.
+Unbuilt, according to Martine's son.

 1946 - The Small House Competition plans.
 Unbuilt.